klaasnienhuis/sphinx-demo/docs/_sources/syntax.rst.txt

 Restructured text syntax
 ========================

+Now you can actually start writing your documentation.
+I prefer to use the restructuredtext format for that.
+It's similar to markdown but it has a few special powers.

 The syntax for rst is quite elaborate and for the love of me, I always forget.
 That's why I look up how to write stuff all the time.
 Excellent sources are this `cheatsheet <http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_ by Thomas Cokelaer and this `primer <http://www.sphinx-doc.org/en/stable/rest.html#source-code>`_.
 But certain things I do remember.
 Here's how I work, this is not the definitive way, but it works for me.

 Table of contents